 Interestingly, the lipid composition of the stratum corneum is heterogeneous.
 The concentration of phospholipids decreases towards the surface, while the content of neutral lipids and ceramides, on the contrary, increases.

-Changes in the composition of epidermal lipids occur in many diseases: atopic dermatitis, psoriasis, contact dermatitis, seborrhea, as well as in some physiological processes.
-For example, in atopic dermatitis, fatty acid metabolism is disturbed in the skin, and in ichthyosis, their decrease is observed (table).
-As a result, an inadequate protective hydrolipidic layer is formed, which also leads to transcutaneous water loss and facilitates the penetration of allergens and irritants.
+A change in the composition of epidermal lipids occurs in many diseases: atopic dermatitis, psoriasis, contact dermatitis, seborrhea, as well as in some physiological processes.
+For example, with atopic dermatitis, the metabolism of fatty acids is disturbed in the skin, and with ichthyosis, their decrease is observed (table).
+As a result, an inadequate protective hydrolipid layer is formed, which also leads to trasquat loss of water and facilitates the penetration of allergens and irritants.

 3. Sebum.
-The functional significance of sebum is very high, standing out from the secretory part of the sebaceous glands, filling their excretory ducts and the mouths of the hair follicles, the secret is distributed along the grooves of the skin and unevenly covers almost its entire surface with a layer of 7-10 microns.
-In one week, a healthy person secretes 100-200 g of sebum secretion, and with seborrhea 300 g or more.
-On the surface of the skin, sebum mixes with the secretion of the sweat glands and emulsifies.
+The functional value of sebum is very high, standing out from the secretory section of the sebaceous glands, filling their excretory ducts and the mouths of the hair follicles, the secret is distributed along the grooves of the skin and unevenly covers almost the entire surface with a layer of 7-10 microns.
+In one week, a healthy person secretes 100-200 g of sebaceous secretion, and with seborrhea 300 g or more.
+On the surface of the skin, sebum mixes with the secretion of the sweat glands and is emulsified.
 Thus, a thin water-lipid emulsion film (sebum) is formed.
-The water-lipid mantle, like a wax coating, protects against excessive solar radiation, waterlogging, harmful environmental influences, infections, prevents the evaporation of water and releases glycerin, which binds water from the atmospheric air and keeps it close to the skin surface.
+The water-lipid mantle, like a wax coating, protects against excessive solar radiation, waterlogging, harmful effects of the external environment, infections, prevents water evaporation and releases glycerin, which binds water from the atmospheric air and keeps it at the skin surface.

 4. Keratin- the end product of the vital activity of the epidermis, characterized by resistance to mechanical, physical and chemical factors.
 According to some authors, keratin, like all proteins, is a colloid - it swells in water and binds water molecules.

-If one or more water-retaining structures are violated (deficiency of components, structural changes, etc.), the water level in the stratum corneum drops.
+If one or more water-retaining structures are disturbed (deficiency of components, structural changes, etc.), the water level in the stratum corneum drops.
 There is a violation of its structure, which entails a violation of the barrier properties.
 This means that the stratum corneum ceases to be an impenetrable barrier to water and its evaporation increases.
-Microorganisms, chemical factors of aggression, which further support irritation and inflammation of the skin, can more easily penetrate through the broken barrier.
-Dry skin is an invariable symptom of various skin diseases, such as atopic dermatitis, psoriasis, eczema, etc. In recent years, an unreasonable position among practitioners regarding the neglect of such an important aspect as skin care and restoration of its barrier function in patients has begun to be overcome. dermatoses.
-Therefore, in the second part of the article, we will talk not only about the auxiliary therapy of cosmeceuticals during an exacerbation, but also about a very important issue - fixing remission by actively restoring the integrity of the skin and its normal function with the help of medical and cosmetic products.
+The broken barrier can more easily penetrate microorganisms, chemical factors of aggression, which additionally support skin irritation and inflammation.
+Dry skin is an invariable symptom of various skin diseases, such as atopic dermatitis, psoriasis, eczema, etc. In recent years, an unreasonable position among practitioners has begun to be overcome, regarding neglect of such an important aspect as skin care and restoration of its barrier function in patients dermatoses.
+Therefore, the second part of the article will focus not only on the auxiliary therapy of cosmeceuticals during an exacerbation, but also on a very important issue - consolidating remission by actively restoring the integrity of the skin and its normal function with the help of medical and cosmetic products.

 Literature